bertuginal/bertuginal/README.md

 <h3 align="center">I'm a Junior Software Developer!!</h3>

 ##
-Hello, I'm Bertuğ.
+Hello, I'm Bertug.
 I was born on August 6, 2000.
-I live in İzmir.
-I am a 4th year Computer Engineering student at Firat University in Elazig.
-I am ambitious, hardworking and researcher.
-Writing code is my greatest pleasure.
-I know Java, C#, Python programming languages.
-I have knowledge of SQL about Database, I have used MySQL, MSSQL and SQL Server database management systems.
-Previously, I was back-end software development on Asp.Net Core MVC, C# technologies and MSSQL database management, front-end software development internship on HTML, CSS, JavaScript technologies at Monovi Information Technology.
+I live in Izmir.
+I am a 4th year Computer Engineering student at Elazig Fırat University.
+I love researching and learning new information.
+To improve myself, I produce new projects, learn new programming languages, watch personal development and software videos and attend seminars.
+I am ambitious and problem solver.
+My biggest goal is to be a successful software developer.

 * ⚡  Request + Decision = Success
 * 🖥️  See my portfolio at "[About me](https://bertuginal.github.io/)"